John Oscar Burleigh: The Oldest, But Least Famed Brother

 III.
 Outline of a Life - Teaching and Dealing

 Teaching was John's first vocation.
 While dates are not yet discernible, his career seems to have started in Killingly, Connecticut - a town a tad north of Plainfield in Windham county.
 However, it is also possible that this is a confusion between John and his younger brother Lucian, who also taught in Killingly in the mid-1830s.
-From there he took a position in Oxford, Massachusetts, where he met and married his wife Eveline Moore (her first name has many spellings).
-The best approximation of his teaching years there would be from 1836 to 1843, based on census records and the births of the couple's first two children there.
+From there John took a position as principal of the High School in Oxford, Massachusetts, where he met and married his wife Eveline Moore (her first name has many spellings).
+His teaching years there, based on census records and persistent advertising in Worcester's Massachusetts Spy, extended from the fall term of 1836 through at least the fall term of 1841.
 From 1843 to 1846, John was teaching in Grafton, Massachusetts, but like many teachers he grumbled about it some, according to his younger brother Cyrus (writing to brother George)

 We went through Grafton & I stopped & staid all night with John.
 J. & E. sent their love to all at home.
 Mary is at “Pama’s”, and Charlie was not well.
 John is not excessively enamored of G. The people are as bigoted as Mormons & as proud as Lucifer.
 John has a school of near 30 scholars, & has engaged to teach the town school through the winter.
 They will get along comfortably, I think.